 Chances are, you’ve heard about the mighty pain-soothing Epsom salt bath, but not everyone is familiar with what Epsom salt actually is or why it is so well-known for reducing joint and muscle pain.

-Epsom salt is much different from the salt you add to your food, and it gets its name from where it originates, a place in England where the Epsom salt is extracted from the natural spring water.
+Epsom salt is much different from table salt, and it gets its name from where it originates — a place in England where the Epsom salt is extracted from the natural spring water.
 When added to a bath, the Epsom salt breaks down into magnesium and sulfate (which is also a great way to get a nice magnesium boost!)
 The magnesium is believed to be absorbed into the body, thus providing you with all of the wonderful benefits magnesium has to offer, including muscle and pain relief.

 What do People Use Epsom Salt Baths For?